 If you have an idea for a resource — on or off-campus — that we should include and which is not listed here, please email us at firstname.lastname@example.org.

-Helpful resources for women (cis and trans) who have questions about their bodies, including physical and sexual health, and sexuality.
+Helpful resources for women-identified and nonbinary students who have questions about their bodies, including physical and sexual health, and sexuality.

 Cornell LGBT Resource Center

 Planned Parenthood of Tompkins County